WHAT WE DO

 IEM started working with automation of grants in 1999, developing and maintaining a client- server system that supported FEMA Cooperative Agreement (CA) grants called CATools.
 IEM subsequently evolved this capability to a fully automated, web-based application called WebCA.
 Grantees for the CA programs included ten states, a tribe, 40 counties, and several municipalities.
 In 2016, IEM moved to a cloud-based Business Process Management (BPM) platform to develop grant management applications.
 After an extensive evaluation, IEM selected Appian as our platform of choice, a triple crown winner for Automation, Low Code, and Case Management.

-Since moving to an Appian platform, IEM grant systems have tracked hundreds of million in awarded grants, registered more than 17,000 applicants, and processed or managed the workflow for over 8,000 disaster recovery grant applicants.
+Since moving to an Appian platform, IEM grant systems have tracked hundreds of millions in awarded grants, registered more than 17,000 applicants, and processed or managed the workflow for over 8,000 disaster recovery grant applicants.